utah-cs4470-sp23/class/spec.md

 A float literal is a sequence of digits, a dot, and another sequence of digits; one of the two sequences must be non-empty.
-The dot is requird.
+The dot is required.
 Scientific notation is not supported.
 Literals mapping to infinity are not supported.
 Do not write your own code to convert float syntax to float values.
 It is much harder and subtler than you probably think!
 Use the C library function `strtof` or its binding in